jonathanolson/slither/notes/patterns.md

     - Rule colors: sync them!
       - Fix a seed of random numbers, so we can reproduce the same face coloring (particularly for showing patterns)
   -
-  - For "face selection" - make it easier to select outside (not just that strip)
-  -
   - Bugs:
     - Assertion failures in rule-explorer (!!!!) - especially swapping to/from color
   -